-Dr. Kimberly Warr
+Dr. Kimberly Schroeder

 Kim Warr Schroeder is honored to serve as the Principal of Cuthbertson High School.
 Dr. Schroeder began her career in school administration by opening Cuthbertson High School where she served as the Assistant Principal of Instruction from 2009-2012.
 While working at Cuthbertson High School, she has enjoyed celebrating the many successes of our students, staff, and community.